-PLU is happy to welcome David Platt as the 2013 AP* Calculus Summer Institutes Instructor!
+We are pleased to welcome David Platt to the 2013 AP* Summer Institute at PLU!

 David Platt taught as a full time mathematics faculty member at Mesa Community College from 1990 to 2000 and has been a full time mathematics faculty member at Front Range Community College since 2000.
 He holds a Ph.D. in mathematics education from the University of Texas at Austin, an M.S. in mathematics from Colorado State University, and a B.A. in mathematics from Western Connecticut State College.

 He has served as an AP Calculus Exam Reader or Table Leader since 2000.
 As a Certified College Board Consultant since 2002, he has presented weeklong AP Calculus AB Summer Institutes at California State University – Sacramento, Pacific Lutheran University, Carleton College, The University of Northern Colorado, and Vancouver, WA.
 He has taught a five week online summer institute for UCLA Extension since 2003.
 He has also presented numerous AP Calculus Professional Development Workshops in Washington, California, Nevada, Idaho, Utah, Colorado, Arizona, Missouri, Minnesota, Michigan, and Illinois.